-- 10. For land designated as forest stewardship land, activities that are consistent with forestry uses and that are consistent with an approved Forest Stewardship Plan for the Property shall be permitted as long as those activities do not cause a significant adverse impact to the resource values of other awarded categories. - 11.
+- 11. For land designated as forest stewardship land, activities that are consistent with forestry uses and that are consistent with an approved Forest Stewardship Plan for the Property shall be permitted as long as those activities do not cause a significant adverse impact to the resource values of other awarded categories. - 12.
 An owner of property receiving credit for farm and agricultural conservation land, forest stewardship land, or rural stewardship land, all of which require a stewardship or management plan, must annually provide a monitoring report that describes progress of implementing the plan.
 The owner must submit this report, which must include a brief description of activities taken to implement the plan and photographs from established points on the property, to the department by email or by other mutually agreed upon method.
-An environmental consultant need not prepare this report. - 12.
+An environmental consultant need not prepare this report. - 13.
+Public access shall be permitted upon any area of the open space Property that is designated for public access. - 14.
 Enrollment in PBRS does not exempt the Owner from obtaining any required permit or approval for activity or use on the Property.